The Morning When My Planet Shuddered!

 “I simply don’t know what happened Roe, but what she said got me thinking.
 I also now wonder if this might turn out to be connected to the Star’s movements lately.”
 He righted the table, chairs, and a few other overturned things.
 He looked at the dust and rubble, taking a swipe at the table top with his hand.
 “I really need to go up to the surface and see what I can learn.
 Mostly I want to check the Star.”
 He looked at me and added, “We’ll have to go up and make the sighting earlier than usual.
 I suspect that I’ll find the Star’s position will be changed — a lot.”
 He straightened himself and began picking up the rubble.
 “But first, we have to clear this mess up.
 Go get a broom, please.”

 For the next hour, Father and I move all the smaller chunks of stone into baskets, along with the dust I swept up from every room.
-I picked up and dusted my collection of valuable books.
+I picked up and dusted my small collection of valuable books.
 The books that some of our neighbors make fun of me for reading and learning.

 Mother and Sister eventually returned with the sad news that there were many injuries, some severe.
 Worse, no one had heard from many of the neighbors living further down the Way.
 She said that rumors had already begun, leading many to believe that as many as 30 homes were completely destroyed.
 That would mean that upwards of 60, or more, of our friends and neighbors may have died.
 Sixty, or more — buried while they slept.

 There were no further shudderings that I could feel, but Prowdesh insisted that she could sense, or was it hear, much smaller ones from time to time.
 As she became busy with more of the cleanup she grew much calmer.
 With the house cleaned up as much as possible, the huge stone blocking the door remained.
 Father said we can deal with it later.
 Mother and Prowdesh let it be known that they hated having to climb over the thing.